Sign In with Spotify

 The band got the idea for the title before writing any of the song, although Malcolm Young had the main guitar riff for years and used to play it frequently as a warm-up tune.
 After Bon Scott's death, Angus Young decided that their first album without him should be called Back In Black in tribute, and they wrote this song around that phrase.

-Key, BPM (tempo) and time signature of Back In Black.
+Key, mode, time signature and tempo of Back In Black.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.